 “Its conscious music and a tight family of musicians putting a positive message out there,” says Will.
 “Being stewards for the community and environment is a natural fit for me.”

-He is still working out spring dates for more musical venues around these parts, and maybe another tour with Trevor all over the US and Australia in the future if all the moving parts come together.
+He is still working out more dates, and maybe another tour with Trevor all over the US and Australia in the future if all the moving parts come together.
 He also can see himself putting on the brakes to his music career and becoming a dad someday.

 His advice to up and coming young musicians: “Don’t try to be something you’re not, find what you love about music or what your passionate about and don’t be afraid to tell that story.
 Only you can tell that story.
 If you’re true to your craft people recognize that.”